spiritfader/Buying-Guide/psu.md

 has_toc: true
 permalink: /psu
 ---
-# HOW TO BUY A PSU
+# How to buy a PSU

 There are a few key things you want your PSU to succeed at.
 It must:
 - Not explode/catch fire/trip a breaker/otherwise threaten your safety